 The hotel uses eco-friendly cleaning products, recycles and offers paperless itineraries and e-newspapers.

 At Café Gray Deluxe, take a table on the terrace or by the oversized windows.

 Plenty of shoppers on posh Nanjing Road pop in for snacks, so expect well-clad diners in chic, seasonal sun dresses and button-down shirts.

 There are three, to satisfy a range of Continental cravings.
-Café Gray Deluxe, run by New York-based Gray Kunz, is open throughout the day with a menu of seasonal dishes and artwork showcasing Chinese vases and water jugs.
+Café Gray Deluxe, run by chef Peter Lin, is open throughout the day with a menu of seasonal dishes (black-skin cod with muhammara, crab-meat tartare, coconut rice pudding with fresh figs and jelly…) and artwork showcasing Chinese vases and water jugs.
 The more formal Frasca serves Italian fare, including steaks, clam pasta and a tiramisu for dessert.
 The moody Sui Tang Li, run by chef Tony Ye, offers Cantonese, Shanghainese and Sichuan cuisine, including kung pao-style braised prawns and double-boiled matsutake soup, all in a low-lit space with a dramatic spiral stairwell.

 Café Gray Deluxe has a romantic bar, with leather sofas, black walls and low-lit lamps to set the scene for tempting plum daiquiris and gingery Bai Jiu mules.

 Breakfast at Café Gray Deluxe from 6.30am to 10.30am.
 Cafe Gray Deluxe and Sui Tang Li are open for lunch (11.30am to 2.30pm) and dinner (5.30pm to 10.30pm).
 Frasca serves dinner every day from 6pm to 10.30pm, and weekday lunches from 11.30am to 2.30pm.